-6. Step 2: Select research methods & collect data (Deadline: Friday March 28th, 23:59 hrs)
+6. Step 2: Select research methods (Deadline: Sunday March 8th, 23:59 hrs)

-- Check that your students send in a draft on the design of the actual study and their chosen methodology; - Check with your students how they aim to collect the necessary data and if extra guidance is required; - o Review the draft and provide feedback to your students.
+- Check that your students send in a draft on the design of the actual study and their chosen methodology; - o Review the draft and provide feedback to your students.

-7. Schedule the Midterm Challenge Review meeting (Friday April 18th)
+7. Schedule the Midterm Challenge Review meeting (Friday March 20th)

-Schedule the Midterm Challenge Review meeting with your students;
+- Schedule the Midterm Challenge Review meeting with your students; - Check that each student has prepared for the meeting by filling out the Midterm Review Form and has submitted the filled out form to the Supervisor, at least 48 hours before the scheduled meeting.

-- Check that each student has prepared for the meeting by filling out the Midterm Review Form and has submitted the filled out form to the Supervisor, at least 48 hours before the scheduled meeting. - Attend the actual meeting as a team, and make clear agreements for the second half of the team challenge and your team's functioning;
+Attend the actual meeting as a team, and make clear agreements for the second half of the team challenge and your team's functioning;